 The motion judge found that the bonus terms were an integral and non-discretionary part of the employee’s compensation package, and that he should have been paid the amount of the bonus he would have received during the eight-month notice period he should have enjoyed at common law.

 The employer appealed this decision, arguing in part that the terms of employment required the employee to be employed at the time the bonus is paid in order to receive it.

 The court reviewed the motion judge’s decision on this issue, stating that after the bonus was found to be integral and non-discretionary, the motion judge then considered whether there was anything in the employment agreement that removed his common law right to receive it, landing on the term that stated the employee must be “an employee in good standing with the company at the time bonuses are payable” – disentitled him from damages.”

 The employer’s argument that the “good standing” line in the employment contract meant the employee had to be “actively employed,” but the court did not agree.
 The court focused on what it described as the “inherent unfairness” that comes with employment relationships where people can be dismissed at any time, including right before a bonus is payable.
 The court wrote,

 “There is nothing in the wording of the employment agreement in this case to suggest that the common law right to damages for lost bonus potential in the wake of a termination without cause was contracted out of.
 I see no error in the motion judge’s finding that the “good standing clause” is tantamount to the “actively employed” clause in Paquette.”

-The knowledgeable and experienced employment lawyers at Arbesman Hamilton LLP in Toronto assist clients with navigating the risks and obligations in employment relationships.
+The knowledgeable and experienced employment lawyers at Lex Arbesman Legal in Toronto assist clients with navigating the risks and obligations in employment relationships.
 Contact us online or at 416-481-5604 to book a consultation today.